muaz-khan/WebRTC-Experiment/Pluginfree-Screen-Sharing/README.md

 ## Enable screen capture support in getUserMedia()

-Open "chrome://flags" in the latest chrome canary.
+Open "chrome://flags" in the latest chrome (canary/beta).

 Scroll to the bottom of the page.